What is the Legal Services Act?

 - The creation of alternative business structures (ASBs) allowing solicitors to form partnerships with non-lawyers, accepting outside investment and being able to operate under external ownership

 - A requirement for professional bodies to clearly separate their representative and regulatory functions

 - Creating statutory objectives and duties for all regulatory bodies

 What is meant by an alternative business structure?

-An alternative business structure (ABS) is a structure which enables legal professionals and non-lawyers to share control and the management of a legal practice.
-This removes the previous requirement for solicitors only being able to practice in firms wholly owned and managed by other solicitors or registered European Lawyers.
+An alternative business structure (ABS) is a structure which enables legal professionals and non-lawyers to share the control and management of a legal practice.
+This removes the previous requirement that solicitors may only practice in firms wholly owned and managed by other solicitors (or registered European Lawyers).

-Is there any advantage to the legal industry following this reform?
+What’s the advantage to the legal industry following these reforms?

 The introduction of ABSs has brought a number of benefits, including increased access to finance enabling potential expansion and investment.
 It also increased efficiency and economies of scale.

 As ownership is no longer the preserve of solicitors, staff and employees who work in an ABS firm in a non-legal capacity may be rewarded with, for instance, partnership or share ownership in the same way that solicitors can.
 This makes recruitment more attractive, and firms are better able to retain non-legal staff.